swdayu/howtos/lua/4-basic-capi/c-lua-interface.md

        ...     /* code 1 */
        return k(L, lua_pcall(L, n, m, h), ctx);
      }
-In the above code, the new function k is a continuation function (with type lua_KFunction), which should do all the work that the original function was doing after calling lua_pcall.
-Now, we must inform Lua that it must call k if the Lua code being executed by lua_pcall gets interrupted in some way (errors or yielding), so we rewrite the code as here, replacing lua_pcall by lua_pcallk:
+In the above code, the new function k is a continuation function (with type `lua_KFunction`), which should do all the work that the original function was doing after calling `lua_pcall`.
+Now, we must inform Lua that it must call `k` if the Lua code being executed by `lua_pcall` gets interrupted in some way (errors or yielding), so we rewrite the code as here, replacing `lua_pcall` by `lua_pcallk`:

      int original_function (lua_State *L) {
        ...     /* code 1 */
        return k(L, lua_pcallk(L, n, m, h, ctx2, k), ctx1);
      }
 Note the external, explicit call to the continuation: Lua will call the continuation only if needed, that is, in case of errors or resuming after a yield.
-If the called function returns normally without ever yielding, lua_pcallk (and lua_callk) will also return normally.
+If the called function returns normally without ever yielding, `lua_pcallk` (and `lua_callk`) will also return normally.
 (Of course, instead of calling the continuation in that case, you can do the equivalent work directly inside the original function.)

-Besides the Lua state, the continuation function has two other parameters: the final status of the call plus the context value (ctx) that was passed originally to lua_pcallk.
+Besides the Lua state, the continuation function has two other parameters: the final status of the call plus the context value (`ctx`) that was passed originally to `lua_pcallk`.
 (Lua does not use this context value; it only passes this value from the original function to the continuation function.)
-For lua_pcallk, the status is the same value that would be returned by lua_pcallk, except that it is LUA_YIELD when being executed after a yield (instead of LUA_OK).
-For lua_yieldk and lua_callk, the status is always LUA_YIELD when Lua calls the continuation.
+For `lua_pcallk`, the status is the same value that would be returned by `lua_pcallk`, except that it is `LUA_YIELD` when being executed after a yield (instead of `LUA_OK`).
+For `lua_yieldk` and `lua_callk`, the status is always `LUA_YIELD` when Lua calls the continuation.
 (For these two functions, Lua will not call the continuation in case of errors, because they do not handle errors.)
-Similarly, when using lua_callk, you should call the continuation function with LUA_OK as the status.
-(For lua_yieldk, there is not much point in calling directly the continuation function, because lua_yieldk usually does not return.)
+Similarly, when using `lua_callk`, you should call the continuation function with `LUA_OK` as the status.
+(For `lua_yieldk`, there is not much point in calling directly the continuation function, because `lua_yieldk` usually does not return.)

 Lua treats the continuation function as if it were the original function.
 The continuation function receives the same Lua stack from the original function, in the same state it would be if the callee function had returned.
 (For instance, after a lua_callk the function and its arguments are removed from the stack and replaced by the results from the call.)
 It also has the same upvalues.
 Whatever it returns is handled by Lua as if it were the return of the original function.

 ## 4.8 Functions and Types